 Spend a short time in Hawai’i and you’ll understand how important a sense of family, or ohana, is to Hawaiian culture.
 And children, or keiki, are beloved and treasured across the islands.
 The best way to embrace the love is to share some authentic Hawaiian adventures with your kids amongst Oahu’s stunning landscapes and wildlife-rich waters.
 Here some fun activities in Hawaii for kids.

-Although surfing the Banzai Pipeline might not be something you’ll want to do with the family, there are plenty of other activities in Hawaii, both in and out of the water, that the kids will love.
+Although surfing the Banzai Pipeline might not be something you’ll want to do with the family, there are plenty of famous landmarks in Hawaii to visit and other activities in Hawaii, both in and out of the water, that the kids will love.

 So make sure to add some of these fun adventures to your Oahu itinerary.

 There’s something about water and boats that appeals to all kids and Hawaiian Ocean Adventures taps into the earliest Hawaiian history whilst giving families a terrific water and wildlife experience.